 6. Have a conversation with the kids

-Now this depends on how old your kids are, but we’re assuming you probably wouldn’t be dating again till they’re a little older.
-Teens and pre-teens especially can have plenty of questions and fears about their mom dating again.
+Now this depends on how old your kids are, but assuming that this applies, allow them to have questions.
+Teens and pre-teens, especially can have plenty of questions and fears about their mom dating again.

 If you’re dating as a single mom after divorce, or if you’re widowed, this might not be the easiest conversation to have, especially if your kids are old enough to remember their father, or if you’re co-parenting with an ex.

 Don’t try and hide the fact that you’re dating again.
 Talk to your kids, be honest and reassure them that you’ll always be their mom.
 At the same time, be firm about the fact that you are entitled to be happy and have different kinds of love in your life.
-This doesn’t mean you love your kids any less, just that, when you’re dating as a single mom by choice, you get to expand your heart a little bit.
+This doesn’t mean you love your kids any less, just that, when you’re dating as a single mom by choice, you get to expand your heart and your circle of people, just a bit.

 “Recently, my 12-year-old asked me about a certain gentleman.
-I was very transparent with her and I would not be with anyone who is not utterly honest with their kids too,” Pooja adds.
+I was very transparent with her and I would not choose to be with someone who is not utterly honest with their kids too.”
+Pooja adds.

 Related Reading: 21 Things To Know When Dating A Man With Kids